HTGAWM Season 4 Episode 2 Recap Im Not Her

-White privilege is alive and well — but it doesn't have to be that way.
+White privilege is alive and well in the United States — but it doesn't have to be that way.

 That's the message that tied the A and B plots together on How to Get Away with Murder this week.
 Annalise (Viola Davis) won her first case since being reinstated as a lawyer, while Connor (Jack Falahee) was forced to confront the reality of his own privilege.